thermokarst/AKIndices/README.md

 2) Get the data from http://snap.uaf.edu

-3) Copy `config.py.default` to `config.py`, edit the parameters to suit your needs
+3) Copy `config.py.default` to `config.py`, edit the parameters to suit your needs.

-4) Launch a python interpreter and populate the database with data necessary for SNAPIndices to work
+4) Launch a python interpreter and populate the database with data:

     $ python
     >>> import snapindices
     >>> snapindices.database.init_db()

-5) Launch the application with
+5) Launch the application with:

     $ ./run.py